 How to Capture Lectures, Broadcast and Upload Them to an External Server

 Capturing and sharing lectures and other education materials is a principal aspect of the distant learning strategy.
 Besides lecture recording for later reuse is an effective means in particular disciplines.
 These operations are performed by solutions that record and broadcast video and audio feed as well as upload this material to a server.
 A couple of simple steps will guide through necessary settings and operations.
-You will be able to record a lecture, broadcast it live to the interested audience and share it on the web for 24x7 access.
-In this example we use the Lecture Recorder device from Epiphan Systems.
+You will be able to record a lecture itself together with the presentation provided by a lecturer from two video output sources and an audio source, broadcast it live to the interested audience and share it on the web for 24x7 access.
+In this example we use the Lecture Recorder x2 device from Epiphan Systems.

 1. A digital camcorder on a tripod for shooting lectures.